L'Aquila 1927: History

 In 2004, the club was relegated back to Serie C2, only to fall through once again and readmitted to Eccellenza under their current name.
 Following the 2009 L'Aquila earthquake, the club was promoted to Serie D under deliberation of the Lega Nazionale Dilettanti after it was realized the club was unable to complete the remaining two games left in the season with the club sitting at the top of the division.
 In the 2009–10 season, the club was promoted from Serie D to the Lega Pro Seconda Divisione.
 Another promotion, this time to Lega Pro Prima Divisione, came through playoffs in 2012–13; this was followed by an impressive fifth place and subsequent qualification promotion playoff (then lost to Pisa).
-In the summer 2015 it was penalized of a single point for sporting fraud.
+In the summer of 2015 it was penalized by a single point for sporting fraud.

 After another bankruptcy, another club was created in 2018.